go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * in terms of the location of the data, variables are declared as either:
 	* storage: variable is a state variable (store on blockchain).
+ 		* solidity storage is an array of length `2^256`.
+     		* each slot in the array can store 32 bytes.
+       		* order of declaration and the type of state variables define which slots it will use, unless you use assembly, then you can write to any slot.
  	* memory: variable is in memory and it exists while a function is being called.
   	* calldata: special data location that contains function arguments